KeaCluster/react-from-scratch/README.md

 1. Basically just as React
 2. Babel **required**
-3. Babel will transpile JSX will our custom function
+3. Babel will transpile JSX with our custom function

 ```javascript
   const Didact = {